Aggrathon/A-Maze-Generator/README.md

 but some additions can improve the fun-value.
 My proposed additions are:

- 1. Structures: Non-standard features that can have unique looks or functionality, eg. a big tree or a bridge.
+ 1. Structures: Non-standard features that can have unique looks or functionality, a big tree, a house, a fountain, etc.
  1. Possible loops: Make the left-turn rule infeasible
  1. Remove useless decisions: Help people focus on things that matter.

 ## Algorithm Structure

-The algorithm is essentially a combination of two existing maze algorithms, Wilson's and Kruskal's (short descriptions below), with the idea of premade structures.
-The implementation is based on a four step process:
+The algorithm is essentially a combination of two existing maze algorithms, Wilson's and Kruskal's (short descriptions below), with the ideas outline above.
+The implementation is based on a five step process:

-1. Generate/Define Structures:
+1. Generate/Define Structures (Optional)
     - Start by creating the maze area and any static features, eg. start, end, and structures.
+1. Ensure no blocked doors (Optional)
-    - Use Wilson's algorithm starting from all the doors (or equivalent openings).
-This is done to ensure that no door have a wall on either side.
+    - Start Wilson's algorithm from all doors
-    - Having structures with multiple "doors" are what may create loops
+    - Having structures with multiple "doors" is what may create loops
-    - Structures are optional, but if not used then this algorithm reduces to the Wilson's algorithm.
+    - Loops can (optionally) be avoided by cutting the (Wilson) paths that leads to loops in half
 1. Fill in the rest of the maze with Wilson's algorithm.
     - So most of the maze will share the properties of Wilson's algorithm (perfection and uniformity).
 1. Connect all separate parts of the maze with Kruskal's algorithm.
     - To make sure that there are no inaccessible areas.
+    - If no structures, start or end is defined, then this step is not used (the algorithm reduces to Wilson's algorithm)
-1. Remove all dead-ends of length 1
+1. Remove all dead-ends of length 1 (Optional)
     - At an intersection, if one branch is only one tile long, then remove it.
-    - This is an optional step.

 ### Wilson's algorithm